 And with the rise of mobile, being there in that instant is more important than ever.
 87% of people have their smartphone by their side, day and night so that’s almost certainly where they’re going to look first.

-Research by Google found that 82% of smartphone users say they consult their phones on purchases they’re about to make in a store, and 91% turn to their phone for ideas in the middle of a task – That’s a heck of a lot of opportunity wrapped up into a small (micro) moment.
+Google found that 82% of smartphone users say they consult their phones on purchases they’re about to make in a store, and 91% turn to their phone for ideas in the middle of a task.
+That’s a lot of opportunity wrapped up into a small (micro) moment.

-Well, of course first you have to be there at that moment, but not only be there, be useful too.
+To succeed in these moments, fairly obviously you have to be there and be useful too.
 That means connecting people to what they’re looking for in real-time and providing relevant information, right at the point they need it.

-But crucially, and especially when it comes to mobile, you absolutely have to be quick.
-That’s because people will often be turning to their smartphone in a hurry – and if they have to wait?
-Well, they’ll simply move on to someone else.
+But crucially, and especially when it comes to mobile, you absolutely have to be quick and good.
+Because even if your PPC means that you’re right there in their SERPs, the result of the link experience will be crucial.
+People will be turning to their smartphone in a hurry – and if they have to wait or can’t navigate the page easily then they’ll simply move on to someone else.

-Because the fact of the matter is you can have the most thought out and user-friendly landing page on the planet – but, if it takes too long to load, the impact can be really – well – bad for your bottom line.
+If it takes too long to load, the impact can be really negative.
 In fact, studies suggest that 40% of visitors will wait no more than three seconds before abandoning a site and that if a website loads just one second faster, the conversion rate will increase by up to 27%.

 And ultimately all of this will have a really big impact on your paid search.
 Because, when customers are actively busy searching in these micro-moments., all that PPC spend could be completely worthless when the related landing page experience is poor and loading time is too slow.